ray-project/ray/doc/source/rllib/rllib-connector.rst

 They interact with each other to produce training samples that can be used to improve the policy.

-Data observed from the environments usually go through multiple steps of preprocessing before they reach the policy, while the output of the policy also gets transformed multiple times before they are used to advance specific agents in the environments.
+Data observed from the environments usually go through multiple steps of preprocessing before they reach the policy, while the output of the policy also gets transformed multiple times before they are used to advanced specific agents in the environments.

-By making sure these transformed are consolidated under the framework of connectors, users of RLlib will be able to:
+With connectors, users of RLlib will be able to:

-- Restore and deploy individual RLlib policies without having to restore training related logics of our Algorithms.
+- Restore and deploy individual RLlib policies without having to restore training related logics of RLlib's Algorithms.
-- Make sure policies are more durable than the algorithms they get trained with.
+- Ensure policies are more durable than the algorithms they get trained with.
-- Allow policies to be easily adapted to work with different versions of a user environment.
+- Allow policies to be adapted to work with different versions of an environment.
 - Run inference with RLlib polcies without worrying about the exact trajectory view requriements, or in the case of a recurrent policy, the state inputs.

 Connectors can be enabled by setting ``enable_connectors`` parameter to ``True``.